xiaoyujes/ECS-111-Emotion-Detection/README.md

-# ECS 111 Emotion Detection in Children's Drawings Project
+# ECS 111 Emotion Detection in Children's Drawings Final Project

-This repository will contain all the code that is used for the ECS 111 Emotion Detection in Children's Drawings project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection.
-The main goal of this project is to properly and accurately identify the emotion present in children's drawings.
+This repository will contains all the code that was used for the ECS 111 Emotion Detection in Children's Drawings project, from smaller tasks such as normalization, resizing, etc. to the final algorithm that is built for emotion detection, and the risk detection tasks.
+The main goal of this project is to build an algorithm that is capable of identifying the emotions present in a child's drawing, divided into four classes, anger, fear, happy, and sad, along with performing a risk detection analysis.

 Project Description:
 [pdf](https://cdn-uploads.piazza.com/paste/m6slvq75i3k31k/d7030087025aca9f8d670bf7c3dc3e23df4e923c1545abb7a956953004bd352e/ECS111_SQ_2025_-_project.pdf)